presquepartout/SayerPythonProject/goals_first_ten_lessons.md

 - use a few basic algorithms
 - write modular code: functions
 - understand and use basic object oriented programming: classes
-- do easy challenges in leetcode.com, hackerrank.com, or other coding web site
+- do easy challenges in leetcode.com, hackerrank.com, or other coding web sites
 - follow a tutorial for a framework such as Flask

 # Outline of First Ten Lessons